HanHsunShih/Coding3FinalProject/README.md

 ## How to train a pix2pix(edges2fish) model from scratch
 - prepare data
+  └── prepare images using Photoshop
-- Detect edges of all images
+  └── Save each layer(.png) from PSD file by Python └── Resize PNG images and save them as jpg into resized folder └── Detect edges of all images
-- Images combination
+  └── combine target(resized) image and edge image
+  └── Save each layer from PSD file by Python

 ## Prepare Data